jaimetur/PhotoMigrator/README.md

 ### <span style="color:blue">Google Takeout Mode: Process Explained:</span>

-The whole pre_process will do the next actions if all flags are false (by default):
+The whole process will do the next actions if all flags are false (by default):

 0. Unzip all the Takeout Zips from the <INPUT_TAKEOUT_FOLDER> into a subfolder named './Unzipped_Takeout_{TIMESTAMP}' (by default).
 This step will be skipped if you already have your Takeout folder unzipped.

 1. Pre-Process <INPUT_TAKEOUT_FOLDER> unzipped to delete '`@eaDir`' subfolders (Synology metadata subfolders with miniatures) and to Fix .MP4 files extracted from Live pictures and with no .json file associated.

-2. Use GPTH Tool to pre_process all .json files and fix date of all photos/videos found on Takeout folder and organize them into the output folder (This step can be skipped using flag _'gsgt, --google-skip-gpth-tool_').
+2. Use GPTH Tool to process all .json files and fix date of all photos/videos found on Takeout folder and organize them into the output folder (This step can be skipped using flag _'gsgt, --google-skip-gpth-tool_').

 3. (Optional) Copy/Move files to output folder manually if GPTH processing was skipped in previous step